villeneuve/VFD/README.md

 Press M/F again to return to remote mode

 **RS485 link:**
-I used a USB to RS485 adaptor and also a USB to serial + serial (TTL) to RS485 adaptor on the host computer to connect to the VFD.
+I used a USB to RS485 adaptor on the host computer to connect to the VFD.
-I had many Usb2RS485 disconnection because I had connected A to A, B to B, and GND to GND
+I had many adaptor disconnections because I had connected A to A, B to B, and GND to GND
 When I disconnect the GND no more disconnection (it make sense because it's a differential bus.
 Searching the web also confirmed that.
 Many advices suggest not to connect GND).
 I also put a 120 ohms resistors at each end as recommended + a shielded cable.
 The connection is very robust now, no error, even at 115200 bauds.